AntonioJSCouto/IDUG2024/README.md

 # IDUG2024
 IDUG NA 2024 in Charlotte-NC
+IDUG LATAM 2024 in Sao Paulo-SP

 We have available the following files:

-1. IDUG2024.ipynb - Jupyter Notebook used in the presentation "Using AI/ML to Enhance Db2 Subsystem and Application Performance" at IDUG NA 2024 in Charlotte-NC.
+1. IDUG2024.ipynb - Jupyter Notebook used in the presentation "Using AI/ML to Enhance Db2 Subsystem and Application Performance" at IDUG NA 2024 in Charlotte-NC and IDUG LATAM 2024 in Sao Paulo-SP.
 2. DB2-IDBDCPUT-0504S.csv - Dataset used by the IDUG2024.ipynb notebook.